ralphbean/finishline/templates/threebean/email.md

 {% endfor %}
 # Thank you

+For any questions, feel free to reach out to:

+- mikeb@redhat.com (Product Owner)
+- acorvin@redhat.com (Project Manager)
+- rbean@redhat.com (Team Lead)

-For any questions, feel free to reach out to mikeb@redhat.com (Product Owner) and rbean@redhat.com (Team Lead), respond on list, or join to chat in #pnt-devops-dev.
+.. or, you can respond on list, or join to chat in #pnt-devops-dev.

 Feedback on the format of this email is appreciated.
 Too much detail?
 Not enough?
 Let us know.